Plutonomicon/cardano-transaction-lib/doc/faq.md

 Haskell's `aeson` library encodes long integers as JSON numbers, which leads to numeric truncation on decoder side if JS `Number` is used.
 Unfortunately, `purescript-argonaut` does not allow to use another type, because the truncation happens during `JSON.parse` call. `purescript-aeson` is our custom solution that bypasses this limitation by storing numbers as strings.
 It exposes a very similar API.

+## Environment-related

+### Q: Why I can't open the browser used for e2e?

+If you are under wayland you need to add `--ozone-platform=wayland` to the arguments for the browser.
+By example `e2e-test browser --extra-browser-args="--ozone-platform=wayland"`.

 ## Miscellaneous

 ### Q: Why am I getting `Error: (AtKey "coinsPerUtxoByte" MissingValue)`?